My journey

 • Collaborated with University of Lancashire on a literature review of Qigong for fibromyalgia

-• Co-created 7-minute, 7-day Qi Gong Challenge
+• Co-created 7-minute, 7-day Qigong Challenge

-• Presented at Yoga Mind Body Conference University of Lancashire and The First Annual Conference for the Association of Outdoor Therapists
+• The First Annual Conference for the Association of Outdoor Therapists

 “Whether you are seeking support with stress, persistent pain, or simply looking to feel more balanced, energised, and connected, my teaching provides a safe, supportive space where meaningful change can happen”.